What is The Duke of Edinburgh’s International Award?

-The Duke of Edinburgh’s International Award is the world’s leading youth achievement Award and equips young people for life in over 140 countries and territories across the globe.
+The Duke of Edinburgh’s International Award is the world’s leading youth achievement Award which equips young people for life and is run in over 140 countries and territories across the globe.
 Doing the Award is a personal challenge and not a competition against others; it pushes young people to their personal limits and recognises their achievements consistently.
 Participants are invited to design their own programme of activities, set their own goals and challenge themselves to achieve their aims.

 Within each level there are four sections: